se-sic/coronet/README.md

   * The (time-based) directedness of edges in an author network
   * [`TRUE`, *`FALSE`*]
 - `author.only.committers`
-  * Remove all authors from a multi network who have not committed to the repository
+  * Remove all authors from an author network (including bipartite and multi networks) who have not committed to the repository
   * [`TRUE`, *`FALSE`*]
 - `artifact.relation`
   * The relation among artifacts, encoded as edges in an artifact network